Jeanette enjoys a variety of crafts, including sewing, drawing, and coloring. She likes to share fun crafting ideas with others.

 I've collected a variety of dot-to-dot printables sorted by difficulty levels so you can enjoy a fun activity with your kids or students.
 The number of dots on each sheet is included to help you decide which one is best suited for the age group.

-Dozens of dot-to-dot printables sorted into difficulty levels.
-I have included the number of dots in each sheet in brackets like this: (10) to help you decide which one would be suitable for your child or student.
-These sheets are very educational, reinforcing counting and number recognition.
-Once your student is fluent in counting, you can make the activity more challenging by getting him to start at the biggest number and work backwards—learning to count down.
+These sheets are very educational, as they help reinforce counting and number recognition.
+Once your student is fluent in counting, you can make the activity more challenging by getting him to start at the biggest number and work backward—learning to count down.

-The printables on this page range from very easy up to very hard.
-The very hard dot-to-dot worksheets would even be fun for adults.
+- The printables on this page range from very easy to very hard.
+The difficult dot-to-dot worksheets can be fun for adults.

-I have also found some skip counting printables (e.g. count by 2's: 2-4-6-8-10 etc.).
-These would make an ideal introduction for teaching your children their times tables.
+- I also curated some skip counting printables (e.g., count by 2s: 2-4-6-8-10, etc.).
+These would make an ideal introduction to teaching your children their times tables.

-Children may also like to color in their final picture too, giving twice the enjoyment.
-And if you're looking for some different ways to use these designs, I have included some creative ideas near the end of this page.
+Children might also want to color in their final picture, providing twice the enjoyment and taking up more activity time.
+If you're looking for some different ways to use these designs, I suggest a few creative ideas below.

 Very Easy: Up to 10 dots

-These activity sheets are great for young children who are just learning their numbers - beginning counting and single digit number recognition.
+These activity sheets are great for young children who are just learning their numbers by beginning counting and single-digit number recognition.

-Very easy puzzles, each with 10 dots - Candle, barn, castle, owl, snowman in hat and coat, dog in a chair, dog, boy in headdress, teepee, man wearing a hat, flower, gingerbread man ornament, gift in a stocking, laughing elf, and gift box.
+- Everyday Dots: These puzzles are easy to do and contain 10 dots.
+You'll find sheets for a candle, barn, castle, owl, snowman, dog in a chair, boy in headdress, teepee, man wearing a hat, flower, gingerbread man ornament, gift in a stocking, laughing elf, and a gift box.